staerk-ha-addons/repository-edge/technitium-dns/DOCS.md

 2. **Port Conflicts**

-   - Ensure no other services use ports 53, 443, or 853
+   - Ensure no other services use ports
    - Try alternative ports if needed
    - Check firewall settings